D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: Introduction

 The McVittie solution \cite{mass} is one of the exact solutions of Einstein's general theory of relativity which describes a black hole evolving in time.
 This dynamical solution appears on a wide range of problems stemming from the perfect-fluid cosmology to the scalar field actions and modified theories of gravity \cite{valeri}.
 This solution has the following properties: $i)$ it is a spherically symmetric, shear free and perfect fluid solution of the Einstein field equations, $ii)$ the near field is the Schwarzschild solution in the isotropic coordinates with the mass parameter $m$, and $iii)$ the far field limit is the Friedmann-Robertson-Walker (FRW) spacetime with the scale factor $a(t)$.
 Then, by setting $m=0$ in the metric, one find FRW metric as the background, and by setting $a(t)=1$ one arrives at the Schwarzschild solution, in the isotropic coordinates, as the local inhomogeneity.
 However, the global structure of McVittie spacetime has been a prominent issue for the controversial question of whether this solution describes a black hole embedded in an isotropic FRW universe or not \cite{nol, far}.
 The answer to this question has been found recently in \cite{kaloper, lake}.
 In \cite{silva, noli}, it is discussed that how the particle motion and the structure of the event horizon in this solution ultimately depend on the cosmological history.
 For an expanding FRW background, the McVittie solution possesses a weak singularity at $\bar r = m/2$ which is a spacelike hypersurface and the past boundary of spacetime \cite{nol}.
 This locus manifests itself as a part of future boundary of spacetime when there exists a non-negative cosmological constant.
 For the de Sitter background the singularity $\bar r = m/2$ disappears and its 2-surface describes a true black hole horizon.
 To clarify more on these features, the McVittie solution has been generalized to the spatially non-flat backgrounds \cite{global}.
-As the generalizations of the McVittie solution, there are also solutions representing the charged black holes in an expanding FRW universe \cite{faro, zan, vaid}, see also \cite{met} for the classification and other possible generalizations.
+As the generalizations of the McVittie solution, there are also solutions representing the charged black holes in an expanding FRW universe \cite{faro, zan, vaid}, see also \cite{davidson2} for the general relativistic perfect fluid black hole solutions and \cite{met, kra} for the classification and other possible generalizations.
+In derivation of the general solution in \cite{met} (including the McVittie solution), the scale factor $a(t)$ arises as an integration constant when one integrate the field equations, see the sections II and III of \cite{met} where $q(t)=a(t)/\dot a(t)$ and the energy-momentum is a perfect fluid.
+Then, to determine the arbitrary scale factor $a(t)$, one possibility is to consider an equation of state for the matter field supporting the Einstein field equations as it is usually done for the Friedmann equations, i.e $p=\omega \rho$, or make an ansatz for its form for various cosmological eras according to the standard model of cosmology.
+In the case of McVittie solution describing an inhomogeneity in FLRW background \cite{kaloper,lake}, the perfect fluid source represents the matter field filling the background FLRW universe obeying the Friedmann equations in the cosmic scale.
+Thus, this cosmic fluid can be radiation, dust, quintessence, cosmological constant or a phantom field regarding its equation of state.
+However, there has yet been no proof that a McVittie metric with a dark energy equation of state other than that of a cosmological constant (i.e. for $\omega\neq -1$) represents a true black hole that contains an event horizon.
+In the literature, what is mainly studied is the properties of apparent horizons.
+As an instance, the apparent horizons for the McVittie solution in a phantom background is discussed in \cite{far}.
+For more discussion on McVittie solution in phantom and quintessence backgrounds, one may also see \cite{5,6}.